 The sphere in the center of the image (in fig. 3.1) represents the result of this - a projection onto normal 3-dimensional space of the electron's charge distribution, which is perfectly spherical in normal "space-space."
-Note, also, that the lens shapes shown between the two paths of the double-loop (above) are all slices through the same resultant sphere depicted below.
+Note, also, that the lens shapes shown between the two paths of the double-loop (above) - the lens shapes that seem to make up the body of the torus - are all slices through the same resultant sphere depicted below.